bentayloruk/CsTasks/README.md

 Simple and time-saving Commerce Server task automation library.
 Do things like deleting, purging and importing promotions.
 CsTasks provides a consistent .NET API around existing tools and APIs.

+*Important:  This project is in the early CTP phase.
+Use it at your own risk.*

 ## Aims

 * Collect useful Commerce Server tools in a single Nuget package (licenses permitting).